Namasake20/FoodFirestoreMVVM/README.md

-# FoodFirestoreMVVM
+# FoodApp
-This is a clean architecture app example built with
+This is a clean architecture app  built with

 - Coroutines
 - MVVM architecture
-- Dagger Hilt
-- Retrofit
+- LiveData
 - FirebaseFirestore
 - Coroutines Flow
 - ViewBinding